ciglenecki/geoguessr-ai/README.md

 </p>

 ## Notices:
 Although you might be reading this documentation in the form of a PDF file, **we highly recommand that you open the [README.md](README.md) file in a markdown editor** (GitHub, VSCode, PyCharm, IDE...).

-As for the API documentation, after setting up the environment, we recommand you run the server with the [`python3 src/app/main.py`](src/app/main.py) command after which you can inspect API endpoints in browser (and execute them too!)
+As for the API documentation, after setting up the environment, we recommand you run the server with the [`python3 src/app/main.py`](src/app/main.py) command after which you can inspect API endpoints in browser (and execute them too!).
 Essentialy, the techincal documentation PDF is rendered from the [README.md](README.md) markdown file and export of the in-browser API documentation.

 Few more notes:

 - the documentation assumes you are located at the `.lumen-geoguesser` directory when running Python scripts
 - all global variables are defined in [`src/config.py`](src/config.py) and [`src/paths.py`](src/utils_paths.py)
 - other directories have their own `README.md` files which are hopefully